South African owner of Virgin Active, New Look to raise equity to deal with debts

 Brait’s net debt as of Sept.
 30 of 11.965 billion rand includes two large maturities in 2020, namely the 350 million pounds of unsecured outstanding bonds and the Mauritius revolving credit facility maturing on Dec.
 6, 2020.

-After the recapitalisation, Brait said it intends to form a new board and propose it to shareholders.
-Brait also said it would re-evaluate the costs and efficiencies of its group structure as part of a new strategy. ($1 = 0.7794 pounds) ($1 = 14.7075 rand) (Reporting by Naledi Mashishi Editing by Nqobile Dludla and Alexander Smith)
+After the recapitalization, Brait said it intends to form a new board and propose it to shareholders.
+Brait also said it would re-evaluate the costs and efficiencies of its group structure as part of a new strategy.